Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

-where $M<1$ is a dimensionless constant.
-The determinant is again $g = -1$.
-This time, however, the d'Alembertian has a somewhat more complicated form,
+where $0 \leq M<1$ is a dimensionless constant ($g^{\alpha\beta} = \eta^{\alpha\beta}$ for $M=0$).
+The determinant is again $g = -1$, which is a property of a flat spacetime.
+In this frame, however, the d'Alembertian obtains a somewhat more complicated form:

 with $D/Dt = \partial/\partial t + M c_0 \partial/\partial x^3$.
-Here we recognize the operator of convected wave equation, which describes sound propagation in a uniform subsonic background flow moving in the positive direction of the $x^3$-axis with the Mach number $M$.
-Since the frame can always be chosen such that the $x^3$-axis is parallel to the flow, we can conclude that the d'Alembertian in eq.~(\ref{eq:d'Alembertian}) can describe sound propagation in both quiescent fluid and uniform mean flow when supplied with an appropriate metric tensor.
-The metrics such as the one in eq.~(\ref{eq:metric_tensor_M}), which typically occur in acoustic problems, are sometimes called acoustic metrics \cite{Visser1998}.
+Here we recognize the differential operator of the convected wave equation.
+It describes sound propagation in a constant subsonic flow, that is, a background medium moving uniformly in the direction of the $x^3$-axis, with the subsonic Mach number $M$.
+Since the frame of reference can always be chosen such that the flow is in the direction of the $x^3$-axis, we can conclude that the d'Alembertian in eq.~(\ref{eq:d'Alembertian}) can describe sound propagation in both a quiescent fluid and a uniform mean flow, when supplied with appropriate metric tensor components.
+In the context of analogue gravity the metrics such as the one in eq.~(\ref{eq:metric_tensor_M}), which typically occur in acoustic problems, are sometimes called acoustic metrics \cite{Visser1998}.